OctopusDeploy/blog/blog/2022-03/githubactions-docker-ecr/index.md

  - GitHub Actions
 ---

+Github Actions uses workflows to allow DevOps operations in any Github repository.
+Github Actions allows the built repository to interact with various services within a deployment process.
+Commonly, a codebase will be built and pushed into a container registry for deployment later.
 This blog will build and push the Octopus Deploy Underwater Scene to Amazon Elastic Container Registry (ECR) using GitHub Actions.
 To follow along, you will need:

 - An Amazon Web Services Account (AWS)
 - A GitHub account